MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 ### Transitioning from TSLint to ESLint
 Historically, Windows Admin Center has used the extensible tool TSLint to check TypeScript code for readability, maintainability, and functionality errors.
 TSLint has been deprecated and replaced by ESLint, a more powerful and widely supported tool.
 Windows Admin Center has shifted to using ESLint.

-To determine whether you are using TSLint or ESLint as the linter for your extension, navigate to the root directory of your extension project:
+To determine whether you're using TSLint or ESLint as the linter for your extension, navigate to the root directory of your extension project:
-- If there is a file titled **.eslintrc.json**, you are using ESLint.
+- If there's a file titled **.eslintrc.json**, you're using ESLint.
 Skip ahead to **Configuring your environment for upgrade**.
-- If there is a file titled **tslint.json**, you are using TSLint.
+- If there's a file titled **tslint.json**, you're using TSLint.
 Continue on to learn how to migrate to ESLint.

 We've created a command in the SDK to help with automating the transition to ESLint.
-To use it, do the following:
+To use it, follow these steps:
 1. Navigate to the root of your extension project.
 2. Pull down the latest version of the SDK by running `npm install -g @microsoft/windows-admin-center-sdk@latest`
 3. Run `npm install`.